kirbysayshi/broad-phase-bng/README.md

 		frameborder="0">
 	</iframe>
 	<figcaption>
-		Fig. 9: Using a spatial grid, the number of collision checks can be reduced.
+		Fig. 11: Using a spatial grid, the number of collision checks can be reduced.
 The three buttons change the size of the internal buckets used to group entities.
 A very small size produces few checks, but potentially many cells to visit.
 A large size produces many checks, but fewer cells to iterate through.
 Click to add more entities.
 Mouseover to start, mouseout to stop.
 	</figcaption>
 </figure>

 In addition to computational power required, another concern is the memory consumption of the number of allocated cells.
 As the grid gets more and more fine, more memory will be allocated and released after each update, causing garbage collection churn.
 This can cause noticeable pauses and hiccups.
-While it's difficult to track using user-built tools, I recommend opening up Chrome's Memory Profiler to see the effect each cell size has on memory consumption.
+While it's difficult to track using user-built tools, Chrome's Memory Profiler can be used to see the effect each cell size has on memory consumption.

 <figure>
-	<a id="fig-10"></a>
+	<a id="fig-12"></a>
 	<img src="images/spatial-grid-memory-usage.png" alt="Garbage collection and memory consumption under different cell sizes"/>
 	<figcaption>
-		Fig. 10: This graph from the Chrome Developer Tools shows three primary mouse events, which correlate to the mouse activating the demo shown in <a href="#fig-9">Fig. 9</a>.
+		Fig. 12: This graph from the Chrome Developer Tools shows three primary mouse events, which correlate to the mouse activating the demo shown in <a href="#fig-11">Fig. 11</a>.
 The first event is with cell size set to the default (10 * SQRT2).
 Notice how memory usage initially grows (the demo intialized), but then remains relatively low with even GC churn.
 The second event denotes a cell size of 1.
 Notice how memory usage jumps greatly, and is much more spiky (this is more pronounced with a wider graph).
 This means that more memory is being used, but is also being discarded, causing Chrome to garbage collect more frequently.
 The final event denotes a cell size of 50, which shows memory usage increasing at a much slower rate, thus needing to be collected more infrequently.
 	</figcaption>
 </figure>

-### Grid Creation / Population
+### Grid Population

 As said before, the spatial grid is recreated for each world step.
 This avoids needing to keep track of updating which cells an entity is overlapping once the entity's position has changed.
-The general algorithm for constructing and populating the grid is specified in [Fig. 11](#fig-11).
+The general algorithm for constructing and populating the grid is specified in [Fig. 13](#fig-13).

 <figure>
-	<a id="fig-11"></a>
+	<a id="fig-13"></a>
 	<code>
 		<ul>
-			<li>determine grid width and height</li>
+			<li>determine grid width and height in number of cells</li>
 			<li>determine total number of grid cells (grid width * height)</li>
 			<li>create an array having a length equal to the grid width</li>
 			<li>for each entity: